umijs/makojs.dev/docs/docs/getting-started.md

 Complete!
 ```

-## Bundle with umi
+## Bundle with Umi

-The latest umi supports Mako out of the box.
-You can enable mako in umi project by setting the `mako` field in the config file.
+The latest Umi supports Mako out of the box.
+You can enable Mako in Umi project by setting the `mako` field in the config file.

 First, make sure you have umi@4.2.0 or above installed.